South Walsham, St Lawrence Church

 HERITAGE HIGHLIGHTS: Recreation of a medieval sacristan's garden

 Two historic churches stand side by side in the Norfolk village of South Walsham.
-St Mary's by far the larger, dates to the 13th century and acts as the parish church.
+St Mary's is by far the larger; it dates to the 13th century and acts as the parish church.
 The smaller, and by a century the younger, is St Lawrence church, now redundant as a place of worship and more properly known as St Lawrence's Centre for Training and the Arts.

 The chancel was rebuilt on a smaller scale, leaving the ruins of the tower stranded well west of the end wall.
 And so it stood until 1970, when it was struck by lightning.
 The following year a sonic boom caused the damaged tower to finally collapse.
 The much truncated St Lawrence's served as a Sunday school for many years, but was finally made redundant in 1986.

 The church restoration has swept away many of the historic features, but one thing that struck me was the very large Perpendicular windows, fitted with beautiful tracery.

 Several very good wall tablets survived the restoration as well.
 On that caught my eye was to Rev. William Beevor, who died in 1718.
 His rather glowing epitaph tells us that: